cloudmesh-community/hid-sp18-518/project-code/README.md

 ## Pre-requisits

-* You should have account with AWS, Azure and Google cloud
+* You should have an account with AWS, Azure and Google cloud
-* Modify credentials.yml file under etc directory to include configuration information
+* Modify credentials.yml file under the etc directory to include configuration information
-* Replace TBD information in the file with appropriate credentail information
+* Replace TBD information in the file with appropriate credential information
 * Copy key file required by Google cloud under etc directory

 ## Instructions for docker installation